 If there is a contract such as a sublease or lease agreement, outline the terms you believe they have violated and attempt to reach an understanding.
 Sometimes, a roommate will leave on their own when they realize they are no longer welcome.

-For situations that involve violence, abuse, or domestic violence, check laws in your state to find a safe way to remove someone from the unit.
-Consult specific resources for assistance, including the National Domestic Violence Hotline and RAINN.
+For situations that involve violence or abuse, check laws in your state to find a safe way to remove someone from the unit and consult specific resources for assistance, including the National Domestic Violence Hotline.

 When considering how to get a roommate evicted, review your lease agreement to establish whether the unwanted tenant is on the current lease.
 Even if they are not, they may have the right to remain on the premises until formally evicted by the landlord.